davidollerton/davidollerton.github.io/_posts/1996-10-20-5of11-the-presence-of-god.md

 ---
-title: '5of11: The Presence of God'
+title: '5 of 11: The Presence of God'
 series: The Presence of God
 scripture: Isaiah 6:1-8
 church: esher